 - Funding levels remain stable

-- Applications are submitted by the April 15 deadline
+- Applications are submitted by the returning student deadline.

 - FAFSA and CSS/Profile information does not change significantly